What Is Demand-Dial Routing?

 The PPP link is established over either a physical medium or a tunnel medium.
 Physical media includes PSTN and ISDN.
 Tunnel media includes Point-to-Point Tunneling Protocol (PPTP) and Layer Two Tunneling Protocol (L2TP).

 PPPoE is a method of encapsulating PPP frames so that they can be sent over an Ethernet network.
 Using PPPoE and a broadband modem, LAN clients can gain individual authenticated access to high-speed data networks.

 Demand-dial connections are characterized as either on-demand or persistent and as either two-way initiated or one-way initiated.

 These characteristics determine the configuration of the demand-dial interface.

 Demand-dial connections are either on-demand or persistent.

-On-demand connections.
 On-demand connections are used when the cost of using the communications link is time-sensitive.
 For example, the charges for long distance analog phone calls are on a per-minute basis.
 On-demand connections make the connection when traffic is forwarded and terminate the connection after a configured amount of idle time.